pse-group2/medminersolr/README.md

 ###Requirements

 The installation works on mac and linux.
 We will only describe the steps for linux here, but the commands on mac are very similar.
 We tested the installation on both Ubuntu 12.04 and 14.04.
 In order to use the solr server, Java 7 needs to be installed.
-We used the standard openjdk-7 package preinstalled on the ubuntu system.
+We used the standard openjdk-7 package preinstalled on the Ubuntu system.

 ###Ruby and Rails